pasindudilshan1/dcvpg/CONTRIBUTING.md

 ## Security Issues

 For security vulnerabilities, please **do not** open a public issue.
-Email security@your-org.com instead.